-All three academies have 'Friends' Committees which are groups of volunteer parents and carers, affiliated to the National Parent Teacher Association and registered charities.
-These groups of volunteers work with MAT staff to organise fund raising and social events for children, parents and carers.
+Waycroft, Woodlands and Wicklea Academies all have 'Friends' Committees which are groups of volunteer parents and carers, affiliated to the National Parent Teacher Association and registered charities.
+These groups of volunteers work with Waycroft, Woodlands and Wicklea staff to organise fund raising and social events for MAT children, parents and carers.

-There are no other related parties which either control or significantly influence the decisions and operations of Waycroft Multi Academy Trust.
+There are no other related parties, which either control or significantly influence the decisions and operations of Waycroft Multi Academy Trust.